 Data runs the business world these days.
 It’s great to always use data to back everything from major business decisions to website tweaks.
 But data is only as good as the survey that pumped it out.
-If you put bad information into your survey, your data isn’t reliable to base your business decisions off of.
+If you put bad information into your survey, your data isn’t reliable to base your business decisions on.
 How do you prevent this from happening?
 After all, you don’t want to have bad data at the helm of your decisions.

 What Is Systematic Sampling?

 Imagine you have a list of 100 people in your population, and you want to use systematic sampling to select your sample.
 You decide on an interval of five.
-The best way to use systematic sampling is then to choose a random place to start on your list.
+The best way to use systematic sampling is to choose a random place to start on your list.
 Maybe you start at the second name listed.
 From there, you would choose every fifth name to be a participant.
 That’s systematic sampling.

-The key features of systematic sampling are that it’s probability based and that there’s a specific number interval used to select your sample.
+The key features of systematic sampling are that it’s probability-based and that there’s a specific number interval used to select your sample.

 Types of Systematic Sampling